lgvo/express-args-resolver/README.md

 1234
 ```

-By default it will look on the resolver table trying to find a default resolver for that name.
+It will look on the resolver table trying to find a resolver for that name.
-We have one for res that pass the Response object, if can't find one you create a default that look for the argument name on the params and on the query in that order.
+We have one for res that pass the Response object, if it can't find one a default will be created, will look for the argument name on the params and on the query in that order.

 ### Request.query